-Describe the arc of your academic and professional life to present.
+2. Describe the arc of your academic and professional life to the present.
 What is your current occupation?
 If you volunteer in your community, how often?
 Doing what?

-We lived in a 14-room home, yes, but it was a hell house from my brother and me.
-The environment was so volatile none of us ever invited anyone over.
-Indeed, my first serious boyfriend was a 22-year-old S.F. cop who had been called to the house during a night of domestic violence involving a butcher knife rampage.
+We lived in a 14-room home, yes, but it was a hell-house for my brother and me.
+The environment was so volatile neither one of us ever invited anyone over.
+Indeed, my first serious boyfriend was a 22-year-old San Francisco cop who had been called to the house during a night of domestic violence involving a butcher knife rampage.

 It’s hard to believe in our current environment of parental micromanagement of the road to college, there was never any discussion of college.
 My school counselor, after spending about 10 minutes with me, suggested I’d be happiest working in retail.

 My first job was as a file clerk at the Pacific Stock Exchange.

 Remember the last scene in the movie, Indiana Jones and the Raiders of the Lost Ark?
 The huge warehouse with all the crates marked Top Secret as far as the eye could see?
 The stock exchange had filing rooms kind of like that with filing cabinets taller than me.
 I was so happy working — alphabetizing.
 I shared an apartment with a girlfriend and paid my bills, dated, and I was super happy on my own.
 My boss said he could always find me by listening for me singing Patsy Cline songs.